 - 1 pound washed blackberries (fresh or frozen)

 - 2-3 tablespoons pure maple syrup (depending on sweetness preference)

 - 3 tablespoons chia seeds

 - 1 teaspoon lemon juice

-- In a medium-sized sauce pan, bring the blackberries to a low boil on medium high heat, stirring frequently.
+- In a medium-sized saucepan, bring the blackberries to a low boil on medium-high heat, stirring frequently.
 Reduce heat to low and simmer until the berries soften, about 5 minutes.
-Don't over cook.
+Don't overcook it.
 Leave some berries in chunks for texture.

 - Remove the jam from heat and stir in vanilla extract.
 Let jam cool to room temperature.

 - Transfer mixture to an airtight container, such as a mason jar, and keep in the refrigerator for up to 2 weeks.

 What could be easier?
 No canning, but you get to enjoy fresh homemade blackberry jam!
 It’s even good over a scoop of vanilla ice cream.
 So enjoy!